 1 Continue hosting educational events of relevance to HLS members and others.
 2 Host another successful Student Health Law Fair.
-3 Provide additional scholarships for students/new practitioners to attend health law conferences, and continue to improve the Executive Committee's process for administering the scholarship program.
+3 Provide additional scholarships for students/new practitioners to atten law conferences, and continue to improve the Executive Committee's padministering the scholarship program.
 4 Host a networking/social event for members.
-5 Explore other/new ways to engage with and provide value to members and non-members of the HLS.
+5 Explore other/new ways to engage with and provide value to members a members of the HLS.